Metrics System¶

 internal/app/app.go |

-Dependency injection - creates and wires all metrics components |
+Dependency injection - creates and wires all metrics components, including the egress stats and presence count adapters |